lexmramos/lexsite/README.md

-hi, this is my (alex's) personal website!
+hi! this is alex's personal website

-i am using ruby v 2.6.4
+i'm using ruby v2.6.4

 once you've got the project downloaded or pulled: